agabor/docs/_includes/rest/objects.md

 </code></pre>
 </div>

-The `Pointer` type is used when mobile code sets another Parse `Object` as the value of another object.
+The `Pointer` type is used when mobile code sets another MSG `Object` as the value of another object.
 It contains the `className` and `objectId` of the referred-to value.

 ```json
 {